Evolutionary-Intelligence/DistributedEvolutionaryComputation/SI/PSO-CBO.md

 }

 @article{2018-PNAS,
-  title={Nongenetic origins of cell-to-cell variability in B lymphocyte proliferation}, author={Mitchell, Simon and Roy, Koushik and Zangle, Thomas A and Hoffmann, Alexander}, journal={Proceedings of the National Academy of Sciences}, volume={115},
+  title={Nongenetic origins of cell-to-cell variability in {B} lymphocyte proliferation}, author={Mitchell, Simon and Roy, Koushik and Zangle, Thomas A and Hoffmann, Alexander}, journal={Proceedings of the National Academy of Sciences}, volume={115},